shankar5522/Assignment_LidoLearning/README.md

 || valid    || blank    || <br>
 || valid    || valid    || <br>

-# Limitation or Furure Enhancement
+# Limitation or Future Enhancement
 - Currently supports only Firefox browser.
 - Currently used TestNG parameters to pass the user input.
 However, we can do it with the help of MS-Excel.
 - We can add more possibility based on login scenarios.